Skip to main content

 • Be reactive, addressing a known, current harm or accessibility failure

-• Be acknowledged as temporary, with a plan for full remediation
+• Be intentionally temporary, with a stated end condition or plan for full remediation

 • Not obscure or delay true accessibility work (unlike Disability Dongles)